isabellapilli/cit281-lab07/README.md

 - Terminal

 ### What I Learned:
-In this lab I was able to go through a short GitHub course to get familiar with the language and site.
-After that, I created a digital book libary in VS Code using *class*, *counstructor*, and *this.*.
-This digital library allowed me to add, delete, and count books and took inputs such as book name, author, date published, and ISBN.
+In this lab I was able to create my own GitHub organization and repository.
+After creating my repository, I cloned it from GitHub to my local system using Terminal.
+Next I created a file through terminal initialized it and added it to git, then I experimented with *try..catch..finally, throw* and pushed my local changes to my GitHub repo.

 ### Files from Lab 6!